gbremble/api-docs/source/v1/includes/_webhooks.md

 # Webhooks

-Guidebook offers a [Webhook API](https://en.wikipedia.org/wiki/Webhook) to allow customers to monitor and process metrics events in their guide.
-Customers can get started by setting up their own Webhook URLs that will consume events.
-Once their Webhook URL is live, they can go into [Guidebook Builder](https://builder.guidebook.com) and supply the Webhook URL and configure the metrics events they want that URL to be notified of.

-Whenever a metrics event that you are monitoring occurs, we will immediately make a POST request to your Webhook with details of the metrics event.

-## Sample Webhook Event POST
 > Whenever a metrics event fires.
 A POST request is made to your URL with data similar to the example below

 ```json